awesomealex1/rapid_reasoners/README.md

 This project, developed for a hackathon, leverages a multi-agent system to predict stock price movements based trends.
 Built using the [Hugging Face SmolAgents framework](https://huggingface.co/docs/smolagents/en/index), it analyzes social data (e.g., TikTok trends) from which it find consumer products and their related supply chains.
 Based on these supply chains it picks stocks to then invest in.

 ## Our inspiration: The Slime Example
-Since Q3 2023, the TikTok hashtag `#slime` has surged to 107M views and 16K posts, signaling a slime-making craze.
+The TikTok hashtag `#slime` has surged to 107M views and 16K posts, signaling a slime-making craze.
 Slime’s key ingredient, glue, ties directly to Newell Brands (producer of Elmer’s glue).
 Social chatter about glue sell-outs suggests unreported Q4 revenue growth, potentially boosting Newell Brands’ stock by the next earnings date.
 This project automates such trend identification and stock linkage.

 ## SmolAgents Framework
 We use [SmolAgents](https://huggingface.co/docs/smolagents/en/index), a lightweight multi-agent framework from Hugging Face, to orchestrate our workflow.
 Each agent specializes in a task, passing data sequentially, with iteration driven by a review process.